hail-is/hail-rfcs/rfc/0000-query-call-caching.rst

 There were a number of problems this design, including

-* it only applied to writing :scala:`MatrixTable` and was not generalised to other kinds of hail expression (such as accumulations) or data types.
+* it only applied to writing :scala:`MatrixTable` and was not generalised to other kinds of hail expression (such as accumulations) on data types.
 * the user was required to keep track of these staging files and guarantee that the :scala:`MatrixTable` contained therein was the same as that used in the query.